Nicholas-Lucky/IMC-Prosperity-3-Submission/README.md

 3. Nicholas Lucky ([LinkedIn](https://www.linkedin.com/in/nicholas-lucky/), [GitHub](https://github.com/Nicholas-Lucky))
 ---
 ## Overview
-#### [IMC's Prosperity 2025](https://prosperity.imc.com/) is an annual trading challenge that challenges participants to program an algorithm to trade various goods on a virtual trading market — with the goal of gaining as much profit, in the form of seashells, as possible.
+#### [IMC's Prosperity 2025](https://prosperity.imc.com/) is an annual trading challenge that challenges participants to program an algorithm to trade various goods on a virtual trading market — with the goal of gaining as much profit, in the form of SeaShells, as possible.
 In addition to the algorithm, there are manual trading challenges that allow participants to gain additional seashells.
 The competition spans five rounds, with each round adding new products for our trading algorithms to consider, and a new manual trading challenge to attempt.
 This year is the third iteration of the competition (Prosperity 3), and lasted from April 7th, 2025 to April 22nd, 2025.
 This is our first year in the competition, and we focused on learning and gaining a (at least) general understanding of the competition and the programming and skills required to perform in both the trading algorithm and manual trading challenges.

 #### Further details on this year's competition can be found on the [Prosperity 3 Wiki](https://imc-prosperity.notion.site/Prosperity-3-Wiki-19ee8453a09380529731c4e6fb697ea4).
 ---
 ## Round 1
 ### Algorithmic Trading
-#### Round 1 introduced us to our first three tradable products: `RAINFOREST_RESIN`, `KELP`, and `SQUID_INK`.
+#### As mentioned in [Round 1 of the wiki](https://imc-prosperity.notion.site/Round-1-19ee8453a09381d18b78cf3c21e5d916), Round 1 introduced us to our first three tradable products: `RAINFOREST_RESIN`, `KELP`, and `SQUID_INK`.
 These products seem to have varying levels of stability, with `RAINFOREST_RESIN` having relatively stable values, `KELP` having some variation, and `SQUID_INK` having the most volatility of the three products. `RAINFOREST_RESIN` has a position limit of `50`, `KELP` has a position limit of `50`, and `SQUID_INK` has a position limit of `50`.

 #### We began with the [IMC_prototype.py](https://github.com/Nicholas-Lucky/IMC-Prosperity-3-Submission/blob/main/IMC_prototype.py) provided to us by Mark Brezina in the IMC Prosperity Discrod server.
 After learning the logic of the code, we experimented with different thresholds to buy and sell the tradable products.
 Realizing that our code needed to be adaptable, we attempted to store and track the sell orders that we encountered in a `sell_order_history` dictionary.
 We also created a `buy_order_history` dictionary to use alongside `sell_order_history` when calculating buy and sell thresholds for `SQUID_INK`, as suggested by Tyler Thomas.
 For `sell_order_history`, we would append the lowest sell order of the iteration, while we would append the highest buy order of the iteration to `buy_order_history`.
 These dictionaries could then be converted into strings to be put in `traderData` and converted back to dictionaries at the start of future iterations.